Polymer/old-docs-site/articles/styling-elements.md

 ### Polyfilling :unresolved

 {{site.project_title}} provides the `[unresolved]` attribute to polyfill the CSS `:unresolved` pseudo class.
 See [FOUC prevention](/docs/polymer/styling.html#fouc-prevention).
-The attribute is automatically removed from elements at `WebComponentsReady` ready time, the event that signifies all elements have been upgraded.
+The attribute is automatically removed from elements at `polymer-ready` time, the event that signifies all elements have been upgraded.

 **Example**